gsanroma/gsanroma.github.io/_posts/2019-09-19-career-transition.md

 Submission usually goes through the company site.
 Some positions receive a lot of applications and therefore it is important that your package looks applealing at first sight (ie buzzwords, neat, concise and without typos).
-If you know somebody in the company (eg, through linkedin or via a conference) it may help to tell them that you applied so that it gets more chances of being reviewed.
+If you know somebody in the company (eg, a former colleague, or via a conference) it may help to tell them that you applied so that it gets more chances of being reviewed.

 An alternative to directly submitting your application is to go through professional recruiters.
 Linkedin provides an option to signal your profile as open to being approached by recruiters (it is only visible to recruiters).